 The posterior lobe of the pituitary gland is directly connected to the hypothalamus through the pituitary stalk.

-Hormone-producing tissue is found between the anterior and posterior pituitary, too.
-Melanocyte-stimulating (MSH) are produced in this intermediate part of the pituitary gland.
+The tissue between the anterior and posterior lobes also makes hormones.
+Melanocyte-stimulating hormones (MSH) are produced in this intermediate lobe.
 They stimulate the production of things like melanin in the skin.
 Melanin is a pigment that protects against harmful ultraviolet sun rays.
-MSH also regulates our appetite and influences our sex drive.
+MSH also controls our appetite and affects our sex drive.

 IQWiG health information is written with the aim of helping people understand the advantages and disadvantages of the main treatment options and health care services.

 Because IQWiG is a German institute, some of the information provided here is specific to the German health care system.
 The suitability of any of the described options in an individual case can be determined by talking to a doctor. informedhealth.org can provide support for talks with doctors and other medical professionals, but cannot replace them.
 We do not offer individual consultations.